-When it comes to adoption or child custody in Tennessee, one major factor the courts will look to in either situation is if the parent in question is fit to care for the child.
+When it comes to adoption and/or child custody in Tennessee, one major factor the courts will look to in either situation is if the parent in question is fit to care for the child.
 While the determination of an unfit parent varies from state to state, in Tennessee, the following is how you prove a parent is unfit.

 Tennessee Code on Parental Restrictions, Unfit Parents

-- The parent has engaged in willful abandonment that continues for an extended period of time.
+The parent has engaged in willful abandonment that continues for an extended period of time.

-- The parent has been convicted of an adult sexual offense.
+The parent has been convicted of an adult sexual offense.

-- The parent has neglected to perform parental responsibilities as a result of:
+The parent has neglected to perform parental responsibilities as a result of:

-- An emotional or physical impairment
+An emotional or physical impairment.

-Drug, alcohol, or other substance abuse
+Drug, alcohol, or other substance abuse.

-There is a lack of emotional ties between the parent and child
+There is a lack of emotional ties between the parent and child.

 There is abuse that causes damage to the child’s psychological development.

-- The parent has withheld access to the child from the other parent for an amount of time without legal cause
+The parent has withheld access to the child from the other parent for an amount of time without legal cause.

 Best Interest of The Child